 Medical Guardian has staked its claim as the vanguard of in-home medical alert systems, but their mobile medical alerts are also highly reliable.
 Their marquee system, the Active Guardian, combines a speakerphone, fall detection, and help button into one wearable device.

 In this review, I’ll be looking at what makes the Active Guardian system such a great option for mobile medical alerts.
 I’ll tell you everything about my experience with the product and let you know if it’s worth it.

 All-in-one device: With some mobile alert devices, the communicator is separate from the activation button, which can add unnecessary complications in an emergency.
 The Active Guardian is a self-contained unit, with a two-way speaker, help button, and even fall detection built into the same unit.

 Rapid response times: Throughout my series of test calls, Active Guardian personnel answered my calls in a mean average of eight seconds, easily one of the quickest response times I’ve seen among medical alert companies.

 Accurate GPS capabilities: If a person becomes unresponsive in an emergency, it can be impossible for them to receive the care they need without communicating their location.
 The Active Guardian has built-in Wi-Fi and GPS, which can transmit an individual’s location to operators and enable them to dispatch appropriate emergency response personnel, no matter where they are.

-Long battery life: Medical Guardian claims that this mobile medical alert can last five days on a single charge.
-In my experience, it worked even longer, lasting six days before I needed to place it back on the charging cradle.
+Long battery life: Medical Guardian claims that this mobile medical alert can last seven days on a single charge.
+In my experience, it worked even longer, lasting nearly eight days before I needed to place it back on the charging cradle.